(I wrote this August 2009.)

 He died one week after his visit to us in Ohio.
 His graduation celebration became his memorial.

 After honoring and mourning Michael's life with family and friends in Florida and saying goodbye to him, I returned to Ohio to teach.
-The first early morning back, school director Jill Roshon called me outside to see a triple rainbow.
-I felt it as a joyful message from Michael.
+The first early morning back, a triple rainbow arched in the sky.
+I felt it as a joyful connection to Michael.

 There is so much I want to share about loss, letting go, the value of life, what I'm learning about living and dying, and the nature of existence.
 I will write about these precious lessons at another time.
-Today I feel Michael wants me to talk to you about something else.
+Today I want to write about something else.

 Michael struggled all his life juggling sobriety and relapses.
-Finding that just right high after a year of extreme physical training collided fatally with his addiction.
+Finding that just right high to work with his discomfort (moving across the world, unresolved past hurt) after a year of extreme physical training collided fatally with his addiction.

 Alcoholics Anonymous, Narcotics Anonymous, Al Anon, and Alateen are organizations that have changed and saved lives.
 These organizations have resources for learning about and working with compulsive tendencies.

 Michael was proud of the slogan of his work: "So others may live."
-May his life and this message help others.
+May his life benefit others.